WOHS program boasts 100% college acceptance rate

-WEST ORANGE, NJ – The curriculum at West Orange High School includes a unique elective called the Collegiate Institute that addresses the needs of average students that have the potential for greatness.
+WEST ORANGE – The curriculum at West Orange High School includes a unique elective called the Collegiate Institute that addresses the needs of average students that have the potential for greatness.

 “We have about 88 students in the program,” said Patricia Aldworth, who has been an educator in the program for 12 years.
 “There are nine sections and seven teachers: three freshmen classes, and two sophomore, junior, and senior classes.
 Many of the students are the first-generation of their families that will be attending college, and our freshmen classes are already filled.”